tholden/tholden.github.io/_pages/teaching.md

   * [Jonathan Swarbrick](https://www.jonathanswarbrick.uk/).
 University of Surrey PhD student.
 Placed at the Bank of Canada.
   * [Stylianos Tsiaras](https://sites.google.com/view/stylianostsiaras/home?authuser=0).
 University of Surrey PhD student.
 Placed at EUI as a Max Weber Fellow, now at the Swiss Finance Institute.
   * [Dmitry Brizhatyuk](https://dbrizhatyuk.github.io/).
 University of Washington PhD student.
 (I was a dissertation committee member.)
 Placed at Moody's Analytics.
+  * [Szabolcs Deák](http://szabolcsdeak.com/).
+University of Surrey post-doc student.
+Placed at the University of Exeter.
   * [Shifu Jiang](https://sites.google.com/view/shifujiang/home).
 University of Surrey post-doc student.
 Placed at the Hong Kong Monetary Authority.